6 Best Places for Fly Fishing In North Carolina

 davidson river

-Sitting in the beautiful Pisgah National Forest is the Davidson River, one of the most famous and beautiful fly fishing streams in North Carolina.
-If you want to experience North Carolina fly fishing at its best, then you have to head to the Davidson.
+Nestled in the picturesque Pisgah National Forest, the Davidson River is one of the most renowned and scenic fly fishing streams in North Carolina.
+For an authentic North Carolina fly fishing experience, you must visit the Davidson.

-Another reason why this is one of the best trout streams in the state is that it is a beautiful freestone stream with crystal clear water surrounded by the lush Pisgah National Forest.
-Experienced anglers will manage with their backcast, but everyone needs to look out as snagging the trees behind you is tough to avoid.
+The Davidson is a beautiful freestone stream with crystal clear water, cradled by the lush Pisgah National Forest.
+Experienced anglers will manage their backcast well, but be cautious of snagging the trees behind you.

-The trout fishing on this stream isn’t easy as it is fished often so you will need a long leader of 10 feet or longer and to use a thin 6x or 7x tippet.
+Fishing on this stream isn’t easy due to high fishing traffic.
+Hence, a long leader of 10 feet or longer and a thin 6x or 7x tippet is recommended.

-There are miles of fly fishing water on the Davidson available to the public and you will find native brook trout all along it.
-There is one spot that holds bigger trout than others though so head to the section below the Pisgah Fish Hatchery for the chance at a trophy wild brook trout.
+There are miles of fly fishing water on the Davidson available to the public, housing native brook trout throughout.
+However, for a shot at a trophy wild brook trout, head to the section below the Pisgah Fish Hatchery.

 • Streamers